kwj/project-euler/rust/README.md

 sh solve.sh <problem_number>
 ```

-The following is ane examples of execution.
+The following is an examples of execution.

 ```console
 sh solve.sh 1